MinoMino/minqlbot/README.md

 ![dbgview2]

 If you had no issues in the previous steps, you're good to go.
 You can connect to a server, and as long as you have owner or referee status, you're good.
-Look at [my site](http://minomino.org/quake/) for a quick intro to some of the commands (it's kinda outdated, but I'll update it eventually).
+Look at the [command list](http://github.com/MinoMino/minqlbot/wiki/Command-List) for further info on how to use the bot.
 If you want to make your buddies able to control the bot, use !setperm.
-Until I write some proper documentation on commands, you can also look at the various .py files in the plugins folder.
-All the commands are defined fairly early in the file.
-When you're done, make sure you type "\bot exit" in your console before closing Quake Live to ensure the bot exits safely.
+As of February 8, 2015, the command list has all the commands, but has little to no info on the various commands, but I'll work on that.
+When you're done, make sure you type `\bot exit` in your console before closing Quake Live to ensure the bot exits safely.

 Known Issues